-Traffic segmentation is used to limit traffic flow from a single port to a group of ports on either a single switch (in standalone mode) or a group of ports on another switch in a switch stack (Single IP).
+Traffic segmentation is used to limit traffic flow from a single port to a group of ports on either a single switch or a group of ports on another switch in a switch stack.
 This method of segmenting the flow of traffic is similar to using VLANs to limit traffic, but is more restrictive.
 It provides a method of directing traffic that does not increase the overhead of the Master switch CPU.
-In the Security folder click Traffic Segmentation to view the screen shown below.
+In the Security folder, click Traffic Segmentation to view the screen shown below.